MarkWilkes/COMP3501A_project_bk_bl_mw/README.md

 - Use Visual Studio's image editor to generate MIP maps for textures, as mip maps will not be generated at runtime.

+## Weapon Controls
+Left click to fire the laser at an enemy.
+Right click to fire the rocket blast at an enemy.
+Press space to launch a homing missile at an enemy.
+	- For the homing missile to work, you must accurately aim the center of the screen at the enemy.
+Don't worry about missing, it will simply come back to your ship.

 ## Camera Controls
 Toggle Camera Mode:
 - First/third/free Camera: P